Back to Blog

 The T6 is specifically designed for commercial and off-highway vehicle applications and is made with automotive-qualified components to meet automotive EMC and environmental temperature, shock and vibration standards to withstand the rigor of commercial off-highway vehicles and equipment.
 The system utilizes an IP67 / IP6k9k housing with liquid cooling and integrated DC choke filters for reliability in all types of systems and environments.

-As the world transitions from combustion engine technology to electrics solutions, agricultural equipment will surely follow suit and can benefit in many ways.
-The KEB T6 Auxiliary Inverter stands ready to help enable the benefits by electrifying both auxiliaries and implements while also providing motor control and automation solutions which can lead to new possibilities in farming and precision agriculture practices.
+In the global shift from combustion engine technology to electric solutions, agricultural equipment is poised to embrace transformative advantages.
+The KEB T6 Auxiliary Inverter is positioned to facilitate these benefits by electrifying auxiliaries and implements.
+Moreover, it offers motor control and automation solutions, paving the way for innovative possibilities in farming and precision agriculture practices.

-Tony Heiser is the Business Development Manager at KEB America, Inc. for the T6 Auxiliary Inverter for commercial electric vehicle applications.
-He received his Bachelor of Electrical Engineering from the University of Minnesota, Minneapolis-St. Paul and has 13+ years of experience with AC motor controls and VFD applications with KEB.
+Tony Heiser serves as the Business Development Manager at KEB America, Inc., specializing in the T6 Auxiliary Inverter designed for commercial electric vehicle applications.
+He holds a Bachelor of Electrical Engineering from the University of Minnesota, Minneapolis-St. Paul, and brings over 13 years of expertise in AC motor controls and Variable Frequency Drive (VFD) applications with KEB.

 Contact Us